Very-Simple-OS-OzU/very-simple-os/README.md

 ## VSOS ON NSSCPU
 Very Simple OS on Not So Simple CPU

-Aim of this project is to replicate the early modern operating systems on the locally developed Very Simple CPU® (H. Fatih Uğurdağ)
+The aim of this project is, to replicate early modern operating systems and develop a minimal OS which runs on the Very Simple CPU developed in Ozyegin University by Dr. H. Fatih Uğurdağ.

 We make the following assumptions:
  * Applications gracefully exit after execution.